 After successful login the administration can be accessed via the small arrow on the top left.
 The administration has the submenus page for changes from page settings, edit for content editing and system with access to basic and advanced editing features.

 Who extends the WEButler with separate scripts, the menu can complement this by links to the module administrations.

 With a little creativity can be customized with this functionality also realize complex pages.
 For more information and detailed information about the structure of a page can be found in the file /_docs_/en/_start.htm.

-The heart of the Webutler is the WYSIWYG editor.
-This editor can be edited HTML pages online in the web browser.
+The heart of the WEButler is the WYSIWYG editor.
+With this editor HTML pages can be edited online in the web browser.
 Thus, the editing and saving functions smoothly, the following conditions must be met: